truenas/middleware/docs/userguide/freenas_intro.rst

 `FreeNAS® Hardware Forum <http://forums.freenas.org/forumdisplay.php?18-Hardware>`_ for performance tips from other FreeNAS® users or to post questions regarding the hardware best suited to meet your requirements.
 This `forum post <http://forums.freenas.org/index.php?threads/hardware-recommendations-read-this-first.23069/>`__ provides some specific recommendations if you are planning on purchasing hardware.
+Refer to `Building, Burn-In, and Testing your FreeNAS system <https://forums.freenas.org/index.php?threads/building-burn-in-and-testing-your-freenas-system.17750/>`_ for detailed instructions on how to test new hardware.

 .. _RAM: